Bourkekev/ms2-tourism-map/README.md

 ### Local Storage only storing data as strings

+I struggled initially to get the list items stored as it was trying to store objects.
 I had to decide to either store my list as a single string containing html or as an object, which would require serialising the object to text first and de-serialising it after.
+The easiest way was to just store the innerHTML of the List UL as a string.
+This got updated and overrode the existing stored value each time a new item was added.

 ## Credits